ietf-wg-cellar/matroska-specification/cellar-matroska-next/index_matroskanext.md

 Matroska is a multimedia container format.
 It can store timestamped multimedia data but also chapters and tags.
+[@!RFC9559] define the parts of Matroska that have existed for a decade or more.
+This document defines new elements, codec mapping that were not defined so far.
+All EBML elements added are backward compatible with version 4 of Matroska file.
+So the `minver` attribute for these EBML elements is "4".

 # Status of This Document

-This document only covers version 5 of the Matroska elements and features.
+This document only covers new additions to version 4 of the Matroska elements and features.
 Matroska versions 1 to 4 are covered in [@!RFC9559].

 # Notation and Conventions